 • leaves sections blank if certain information is not known at the time of referral; and

-• provides DADS with any minimum required information that is left blank within five calendar days of sending the referral form to DADS.
-If the information does not exist or cannot be obtained in that timeframe, the APS specialist, supervisor, or subject matter expert (SME) must notify DADS in writing via email.
-The APS specialist, supervisor, or SME notifies DADS as soon as APS is aware that the information cannot be provided within five calendar days.
+• provides HHSC with any minimum required information that is left blank within five calendar days of sending the referral form to HHSC.
+If the information does not exist or cannot be obtained in that timeframe, the APS specialist, supervisor, or subject matter expert (SME) must notify HHSC in writing via email.
+The APS specialist, supervisor, or SME notifies HHSC as soon as APS is aware that the information cannot be provided within five calendar days.